-While all sides of the conflict have perpetrated human rights violations, the AUC and other paramilitaries are responsible for the vast majority of the 70,000 civilian killings and millions of forced displacements since the 1980s.
-Shortly before September 11, 2001, the United States government designated the AUC a terrorist organization, as well as a foreign narcotics kingpin organization.
+While all sides of the conflict perpetrated human rights violations, the AUC and other paramilitaries are responsible for the vast majority of the 70,000 civilian killings and millions of forced displacements since the 1980s.
+In 2001, the United States government designated the AUC a terrorist organization, as well as a foreign narcotics kingpin organization.

 Amnesty for Abuses: Neither Peace, nor Justice

 After Álvaro Uribe was elected President in 2002 and the United States indicted the first round of AUC commanders for drug-related crimes, the AUC entered into negotiations with the Colombian government.
 These negotiations produced a demobilization plan for AUC members.
 In 2005, Colombia enacted the Justice and Peace Law, establishing a legal framework for reintegrating AUC combatants into civilian life.
 This law offered leniency to paramilitary members of any rank who agreed to disarm, forfeit assets and testify to their human rights abuses.
 Paramilitaries who complied with these terms were eligible for reduced sentences, regardless of the severity of their crimes.
 According to the Colombian government, approximately 31,000 paramilitary fighters had demobilized by 2006.
 Of these, 3,712 applied for leniency under the Justice and Peace Law.